-Once the plans are ready for submission, the Appointed Person (or Responsible Person, if a professional has not been appointed) must inform the local authority and Building Control Officer as to which of the 3 compliance routes has been chosen, by completing a set of four documents (Forms 1 to 4).
+Once the plans are ready for submission, the Appointed Person (or Responsible Person, if a professional has not been appointed) must inform the local authority and Building Control Officer which compliance route has been chosen, by completing a set of four documents (Forms 1 to 4).
 These are standardised SABS forms that include a checklist indicating the client's choice of compliance route, and must be submitted to the local authority.
 The forms can be downloaded from the SABS website (www.sabs.co.za).

-The property owner must sign Form I for the Prescriptive Route, or Form 1 and 2 for the Reference Building Route.
+The homeowner must sign Form 1 for the Prescriptive Route, or Form 1 and 2 for the Reference Building Route: